tachidok/CVFramework/README.md

 # CVFramework
-Easy to use, test concepts and parallel computer vision framework
+Easy to use, test concepts and parallel computer vision framework based on state-of-the-art third-part software libraries such:
+- OpenCV